cfarkas/annotate_my_genomes/README.md

 The file number 4, "Cut on data 3" file can be inputted in WEGO 2.0 server (http://wego.genomics.org.cn/) in native format, to explore and plot GO terms.

+- IMPORTANT: if you copied the gene list from excel and you paste it in a txt file, you must convert this file to tabular and remove non ASCII characters.
+Galaxy (https://usegalaxy.org/) can easily do this by uploading the .txt file and executing Text Manipulation --> Convert delimiters to TAB in a single step.

 ## I need to validate my genes by qPCR, what can I do?:

 The above gene list in tabular format can also be used to extract: